2023 Best Forestry Bachelor's Degree Schools in the Great Lakes Region

 Top Great Lakes Region Schools for a Bachelor's in Forestry

-Our 2023 rankings named Michigan Technological University the best school in the Great Lakes Region for forestry students working on their bachelor’s degree.
-Located in the town of Houghton, Michigan Tech is a public college with a moderately-sized student population.
+Our analysis found Michigan Technological University to be the best school for forestry students who want to pursue a bachelor’s degree in the Great Lakes Region .
+Located in the remote town of Houghton, Michigan Tech is a public college with a moderately-sized student population.

 Out of the 7 schools in the Great Lakes Region that were part of this year’s ranking, Northland College landed the # 2 spot on the list.
-Northland is a fairly small private not-for-profit school located in the remote town of Ashland.
+Northland is a small private not-for-profit school located in the town of Ashland.

-You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - Stevens Point.
-The school came in at #3 on this year’s Best Forestry Bachelor’s Degree Schools in the Great Lakes Region list.
+A rank of #3 on this year’s list means University of Wisconsin - Stevens Point is a great place for forestry students working on their bachelor’s degree.
 Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.

 The average amount in student loans that forestry majors at UW - Stevens Point take out while working on their Bachelor's Degree is $24,030.